jbryslaw/Ecal/README.md

 # Ecal
 Calibration of Electromagnetic Calorimeters Using Machine Learning Methods

+Please see slides.pdf for a more detailed explanation.

 0. generate_data.C:
 Generates test and training data with Monte Carlo assuming signal is of the form: sig(x) = Landau_0(mu,sigma,x) + Landau_1(Landau_0,x)